tfolkman/kids-rewards/README.md

         # Install required packages (only once, or when requirements.txt changes)
         pip install -r backend/requirements.txt
         ```
     *   **Run the Seeding Script:** This command tells Python where to find your project's code (`PYTHONPATH=.`) and which database to talk to.
+Adjust table names if your local setup uses different ones.
         ```bash
         PYTHONPATH=.
-DYNAMODB_ENDPOINT_OVERRIDE=http://localhost:8000 python scripts/seed_dynamodb.py --environment local --users-table KidsRewardsUsers --store-items-table KidsRewardsStoreItems
+DYNAMODB_ENDPOINT_OVERRIDE=http://localhost:8000 python scripts/seed_dynamodb.py --environment local --users-table local-my-table --store-items-table local-store-items-table
         ```
         This will add users like "testparent" and "testkid" to your local database.

 4.  **Prepare and Run the Backend Application (SAM Local):**
     Now we'll run the actual backend code using AWS SAM CLI.
+Since our Lambda is packaged as a Docker image, SAM CLI will build this image locally.

     *   Open a **new** terminal window (or use the one where you activated the Python virtual environment).
 Make sure you're in the main `kids_rewards` project directory.
-    *   **Build the SAM Application:** This step packages your backend code.
+    *   **Build the SAM Application (Optional but good practice):** While `sam local start-api` can build the image, running `sam build` first can sometimes help catch template or configuration issues earlier.
         ```bash
         sam build -t backend/template.yaml
         ```
     *   **Set up Local Environment File:** Your backend needs a special file called `local-env.json` to know how to connect to your local database and other settings.
 We provide an example file called `local-env.example.json`.
         *   In your project's main folder (`kids_rewards`), make a copy of `local-env.example.json` and name the copy `local-env.json`.
-        *   You usually don't need to change anything in `local-env.json` for the default local setup.
+        *   Ensure the table names in `local-env.json` match what you created locally (e.g., `local-my-table`, `local-store-items-table`).
     *   **Start the Local API:** This command runs your backend.
-It uses:
-        *   `local-env.json`: The file you just created, which tells your local backend important settings.
+        *   It uses your `backend/template.yaml` to understand your function configuration (including the Dockerfile location).
+        *   `local-env.json` provides environment variables to the running container.
-        *   `--docker-network kidsrewards-network`: Connects your backend (which also runs in a Docker container via SAM) to the same network as your database.
+        *   `--docker-network kidsrewards-network` connects your backend container to the same network as your database.
         ```bash
-        sam local start-api -t .aws-sam/build/template.yaml --env-vars local-env.json --docker-network kidsrewards-network
+        sam local start-api -t backend/template.yaml --env-vars local-env.json --docker-network kidsrewards-network
         ```
-        Your backend API should now be running, usually at `http://127.0.0.1:3000`.
+        SAM CLI will build the Docker image specified in your `backend/Dockerfile` if it hasn't been built yet or if code changes are detected.
+Your backend API should then be running, usually at `http://127.0.0.1:3000`.
     *   **Keep this terminal window open!** Your backend needs to keep running.

 ### Setting up the Local Frontend (The User Interface)